Azure/azure-sdk-for-net/eng/common/TestResources/New-TestResources.ps1.md

 ```

 ### -DeleteAfterHours
-Optional.
 Positive integer number of hours from the current time to set the
 'DeleteAfter' tag on the created resource group.
 The computed value is a
 timestamp of the form "2020-03-04T09:07:04.3083910Z".

-If this value is not specified no 'DeleteAfter' tag will be assigned to the
-created resource group.

 An optional cleanup process can delete resource groups whose "DeleteAfter"
 timestamp is less than the current time.

-This isused for CI automation.
+This is used for CI automation.

 ```yaml
 Type: Int32